 As discussed previously in Section 3.3 "Thermal Process", product passing through the furnace go through a set of temperatures known as a temperature profile.
 The process engineer must configure the furnace to achieve the temperature profile with the product.
 To do this, the engineer must have an idea of what the cycle of the product must look like.
-Looking again at the temperature profile from Chapter 3, six zones are visible labeled Z1 - Z6 (See Figure 9-2 below).
+Looking again at the temperature profile from Error!
+Reference source not found., six zones are visible labeled Z1 - Z6 (See Figure 9-2 below).
 Depending upon the configuration of the furnace, more zones may be present.